 FAFSA/FAFSA verification can create complications

-DISCUSSION
+CHAPTER IV: DISCUSSION

-Following this study, it is apparent that tuition-free higher education is creating change and opportunities for students in Tennessee; however, no program is perfect, and no two students share identical experiences.
+The results of this study suggest that tuition-free higher education is creating change and opportunities for students in Tennessee; however, no program is perfect, and no two students share identical experiences.
 Because America’s College Promise is being partially modeled after the Tennessee Promise program, students across the nation could have successes and failures in the future that resemble those of the students included in this study.
 Currently, America’s College Promise differs from Tennessee Promise in that the national tuition-free initiative does not yet specify where the funds would be allocated from to pay for community college tuition, nor does it include a partnering mentorship program.
 If America’s College Promise remains on the political agenda and progresses towards implementation, it is possible that states will begin to emulate Tennessee’s tnAchieves program to guide students through the higher education process.
 While using Tennessee Promise and tnAchieves as a case study for how national tuition-free community college could operate, it is important to take note of changes, benefits and possible improvements that could be made in Tennessee before tuition-free community college expands on a nation-wide scale.